JuhieMotiani/Diagnosticc/README.md

 - To see the working of the project, follow this [link](https://github.com/iamdhrutipatel/DeepFake-Detection/blob/main/Implementation%20Video.mp4).

+## Video
+You can find the video demonstartion of the project from [here](https://github.com/JuhieMotiani/Diagnosticc/blob/main/Implementation%20Video.mp4).

 ## Facing any issues???
-Feel free to [open an issue](https://github.com/iamdhrutipatel/DeepFake-Detection/issues/new?assignees=&labels=Query&title=Query).
+Feel free to [open an issue](https://github.com/juhiemotiani/Diagnosticc/issues/new?assignees=&labels=Query&title=Query).
 We'll be glad to help you.❤️

 ## Developers
 1. [Juhie Motiani](https://github.com/JuhieMotiani)